 Rife’s Autobody provides estimates free of charge Monday through Friday from 8:00am until 5:30pm and on Saturdays from 9:00am until 12:00pm.
-Please contact either of our locations with any questions you may have or to schedule a time to stop in.
+Please click on the “Request an Estimate” link at the top of the page to schedule an estimate appointment or click here to be directed to the link automatically.
+If necessary you can also call either of our locations directly with questions about the estimate process.

 The truth about collision repair estimates: